ItsAfjal-Developer/Incapp---Assignment-01/README.md

-# Incapp - Assignment-1
+# Incapp - Assignment 1

 This is the **1st Assignment Project** from **Incapp Institute**, Created as part of the Frontend Development Training.
 The Assignment Demonstrates Practical use of **HTML** and **CSS** to Create a Visually Appealing and Responsive Layout.

 ## Features

-- Fully responsive layout
+- Fully Responsive Layout
 - Use of modern CSS styling
-- Clean and semantic HTML structure
+- Clean and Semantic HTML structure
-- Beginner-friendly and well-organized code
+- Beginner-friendly and Well-Organized Code

 ## Tech Stack

-**Client:** HTML5, CSS3
+**Client -** HTML5 & CSS3
-**Server:** None (Static Site)
+**Server -** None (Static Site)

 ## Screenshots

-Below is a Preview of **Assignment 1**, Showcasing the Layout and Styling implemented Using pure HTML and CSS.
+Below is a Preview of **Assignment 1** , Showcasing the Layout and Styling implemented Using pure HTML and CSS.
-The Design focuses on Clean Structure, Responsiveness and Modern Styling.
+The Design focuses on Clean Structure , Responsiveness and Modern Styling.

 <img src="./images/Assignment-1.png" alt="Assignment 1 Preview" width="100%" />